Fabio-A-Sa/Y2S2-DesenhoDeAlgoritmos/README.md

 - Optimization of the company's profit by delivering orders using lower cost vans;
 - Optimization of express deliveries, improving average delivery time;

-The following project implements solutions for each of the cases using some studied algorithms, such as greedy, bin-packing, knapsack and job scheduling.
+The following project implements solutions for each of the cases using some studied algorithms, such as greedy, bin-packing, knapsack and job scheduling. <br>
 The original repository can be viewed [here](https://github.com/marcwferreira/DA_estafetas).

 With: